carlosvaccari/League/README.md

-# android-code-challenge
+# League android-code-challenge

-This repo is for the Android coding interview for new developers :)

-Candidates:
-Please put build instructions, assumptions and any other notes that you'd like your reviewers to know about in this file

 # About

 This is a test for League company.

-This projects uses MVVM as arch, Hilt as DI, Coroutines and Compose.
+This project uses MVVM as arch, Hilt as DI, Coroutines and Compose.

-It was implemented light and dark mode and simple error screen in case any exception while trying to fetch data happens.
+It was implemented light and dark mode and a simple error screen in case of any exception happens while trying to fetch data from network.

 There are Unit Tests and Instrumented tests.
-The instructions of how to run them can be found on How To Run section.
+The instructions of how to run them can be found on `How To Run` section.

 # Important

-The NetworkResult code isn't mine.
-It's something that I'm used to use because it helps handling error while fetch data from network.
+1 - The NetworkResult code isn't mine.
+It's something that I'm used to use because it helps handling error while fetching data from network.
 More info can be found here -> https://proandroiddev.com/modeling-retrofit-responses-with-sealed-classes-and-coroutines-9d6302077dfe

+2 - My understanding is that implementing a login screen + storing user token isn't the main goal of this test, so I've added a workaround to handle this in the class `RemoteDataSource`

 # How To run